 Turmeric has antiarthritic effects that reduce joint inflammation by blocking the formation of NF-kB, a pro-inflammatory substance.
 Curcumin also has analgesic, or pain blocking properties similar to those of aspirin and other NSAID’s, without gut harming side effects such as eroding stomach lining.

 Curcumin is a potent anti-cancer agent.
 It fights cancer by preventing genetic mutations and the growth of existing tumor cells.
 Further, curcumin can actually destroy existing tumor cells by preventing blood supply to them.

 7. Natural Botox

-In addition to containing potent antioixdants that slow the aging process, curcumin promotes the formation of proteins that create smooth, supple skin.
+In addition to containing potent antioxidants that slow the aging process, curcumin promotes the formation of proteins that create smooth, supple skin.

 I love turmeric for all of the reasons above and so many more!
-I make sure to get as much turmeric as I can by adding it to stir-fries, curries, and drinks such as this low-carb Keto Golden Turmeric Latte made with coconut milk.
+I make sure to get as much turmeric as I can by adding it to stir-fries, curries, and keto drinks such as this low-carb Keto Golden Turmeric Latte made with coconut milk.

-Here are some of my easy paleo recipes that use turmeric!
+Here are some of my easy low-carb paleo recipes that use turmeric!

 This post is an oldie but goodie from the archives.
 I first shared this recipe in March 2017.